ivam3/i-Haklab/.deb/home/.local/etc/i-Haklab/Tools/Readme/markdown-viewer.md

 *   **Termux Integration:** Optimized for smooth performance within the Termux ecosystem.
 *   **Developed in Python/Flet:** Utilizes a modern technology stack that allows for rapid development and an attractive user interface.

+## Markdown path files

+To specify the path of the Markdown file you want to view, you can modify the `file_path` variable in the `main.py` script located in the `markdown_viewer/src/` directory.
+Or move all your Markdown files to the default directory set in the script `markdown_viewer/src/storage/mds/`.

 ## Installation

 ### Requirements